card-io/card.io-iOS-SDK/README.md

 1. Add [card.io's open source license acknowledgments](acknowledgments.md) to
 [your app's acknowledgments](http://stackoverflow.com/questions/3966116/where-to-put-open-source-credit-information-for-an-iphone-app).
 2. Refer to the header files for more usage options and information.
+3. You should add the key [`NSCameraUsageDescription`](https://developer.apple.com/library/prerelease/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW24) to your app's `Info.plist` and set the value to be a string describing why your app needs to use the camera (e.g. "To scan credit cards.").
+This string will be displayed when the app initially requests permission to access the camera.

 ### Sample code